mhaile-revolts/ai-medical-transcription/DEPLOYMENT.md

        - Connects to `DATABASE_URL`.
        - Calls `Base.metadata.create_all(engine)` for `encounters`, `clinical_notes`, `transcription_jobs`.
        - Swaps repository singletons to their SQL implementations.
+   - If `MULTICHAIN_ENABLED=true` and the RPC variables are set, audit events will also be mirrored into the configured MultiChain stream.

 4. **ASR / NLP backends**